Entropy dissipation inequality for general binary collision models: Introduction

 The prototype of Boltzmann equation with non-reversible collision kernels is the kinetic equation for a granular gas.
 Other cases of non-reversible collision kernel have been introduced in effective models with binary interactions, such as opinion dynamics and market economy models \cite{toscani2}.
 For these models, the stationary measure is either singular or unknown, and in both cases, the H-Theorem is not available.
 We construct some examples of non-reversible Boltzmann equation which have a variational formulation and for which the H-Theorem characterizes the equilibrium.

 The paper is organized as follows.
-In Section 2 we consider continuous-time Markov processes.
-In particular we start by reviewing the established results for reversible chains \cite{BBB} and fix the notations.
-Then, we prove the results for non-reversible chains (see \cite{magnanti} for an earlier description of the result).
+In Section 2 we present variational formulations for {non-reversible continuous-time Markov chains.
+An earlier description of the result is in \cite{magnanti}.} As a by product we obtain the result for reversible Markov chain obtained in \cite{BBB}.

-In Section 3 we consider the homogeneous Boltzmann equation with non-reversible collision kernel, and we formulate the two-particle factorization condition.
+In Section 3 we consider the non-linear case.
+We start by presenting the variational formulation of the homogeneous Boltzmann equation obtained in \cite{BBBH}, then we consider the case of non-reversible collision kernels, and we formulate the two-particle factorization condition.

 In Section 4 we consider some examples.
 In particular, we introduce one-dimensional binary processes with a concentration/dispersion mechanism (as in opinion dynamics \cite{toscani}), which may be of interest for the applications.